VinBdev/TradSessionsIreland/README.md

 ### Target Market & User Stories:
 #### Taget Market:
-* Any level of expereinced musician
+* Any level of experienced musician
 * Anyone interested in playing Irish music
 * Anyone interested in listenign to or celebratin Irish music.

 #### User Stories:

 #####  Jake Jerson
 Jake Jerson is a 12 year old who is a massive fan of the Dubliners.
 When interested in learning how to play some of his favourite songs he was struggling to find an instrument that suited him.
+Therefore this site would be perfect for him to read up on some of the most popular instruments used in trad music or to go to the next live session and directly speak with experienced musician who would happily pass on

 #####  Gerald Oldman